Problem

 Solution

-Screens from the Emergency FLV workflow
+Screens from the Emergency Full-Voltage Workflow

 Operator Workflow

-- Operator opens the Emergency FLV screen.
+- Operator opens the Emergency Full-Voltage screen.

 - Emergency mode is activated intentionally.